Gudaghe

-Gudaghe (गुडघे) is a small village in Dapoli Taluka of Ratnagiri District, Maharashtra state in Western India.
+Gudaghe is a small village in Dapoli Taluka of Ratnagiri District, Maharashtra state in Western India.
 The 2011 Census of India recorded a total of 687 residents in the village.
 Gudaghe's geographical area is approximately 406 hectare.

 Geography

 Gudaghe is a village which is located about 30.6 km from Dapoli.
 It has a consistent elevation from the coastal region to the hilly region.
 As part of the Western Ghats, the forests are evergreen, consisting mainly of tropical forest.
 Alphonso mangos, cashew Nuts, jack fruit & coconuts are grown commercially in this area.
 The place is subjected to different kind of weathers all around the year and so the flora and fauna are affected accordingly.

 Main Spoken language is Marathi and most of the people belong to a single large family.